tripat86/DatingApp/README.md

 Handled errors in the API and the SPA

-Persist data using Entity Framework Core
+Persist data using Entity Framework Core.

+Used Repository Pattern, created generic Repository for adding another layer of abstraction over Entity Franework.